percolate/foam/README.md

 ## Notes:

 - It takes time for some services to process incoming data.
 There may be a delay of few hours before anything shows up.
 Be patient.
 - Like other crash reporting tools, crashes are sent when the user reopens the app after a crash.
-Keeping an app open to send data during a crash would lead to other problems, such as ARNs.
+Keeping an app open to send data during a crash would lead to other problems, such as ANRs.
 - Does you application currently extend MultiDexApplication?
 No problem, just use our `FoamMultiDexApplication` version instead.
 - Can't extend `FoamApplication` or `FoamMultiDexApplication` for some reason?
 That's fine too.
-Make your application class implement our `FoamApp` interface, and add `` to onCreate()
+Make your application class implement our `FoamApp` interface, and create an instance of `FoamMain` in `onCreate`.
+See [FoamApplication.java](https://github.com/percolate/foam/blob/master/Foam/foam/src/main/java/com/percolate/foam/FoamApplication.java) for an example.
 - If your application may be sending lots of data, you may want to set `wifiOnly = true` on the `@FoamApiKeys` annotation.
 - You can use `FoamEvent#track(Activity activity, String event)` to track custom events.
 - You can use `FoamDisabler#disable()` to disable Foam, and `FoamDisabler#reenable()` to turn it back on.
 Useful to hook up to a "Do not track" user setting.